LauretteMongina/simple-webapp-flask/README.md

 # Objectives

     .
-Develop a Flask API capable of handling user requests.
-    .
 Containerize the API using Docker for easier deployment and management.
     .
 Deploy the containerized application to a Kubernetes cluster using KinD (Kubernetes in Docker).
     .
 Implement a CI/CD pipeline using GitHub Actions to automate the build and deployment processes.
     .
-Ensure the security of the API through best practices in Kubernetes.
+Ensure the security of the API through best practices.

 # Steps Taken to Complete the Project
 # 1. Fork and clone the Flask App Repository